Alimir/wp-ulike/readme.txt

 Yes, WP ULike is compatible with Apache, Nginx, Microsoft IIS et LiteSpeed web servers.

 == Changelog ==

+= 4.7.3 =
+* Added: Dark mode support on the stats panel for a more comfortable viewing experience.
+* Added: New overview data sections to show monthly & daily performance, including CAGR calculations for more detailed trend analysis.
+[PRO]
+* Added: User roles engagement displayed through pie charts, offering insights into user interactions.
+[PRO]
+* Added: Option to download charts in CSV, PNG, or SVG formats, making it easier to export and share data.
+[PRO]
+* Improved: Replaced the stats charts library with a lighter and faster alternative, improving load times and performance.
+* Improved: General improvements in the stats code for better reliability and accuracy.
+* Fixed: Resolved all ESLint issues for cleaner code.

 = 4.7.2.1 =
 * Fixed: Resolved a minor bug in the stats panel that caused incorrect data display under certain conditions.